xuankimtran/docs-1/pages/katalon-analytics/docs/kt-change-result-pass-fail.md

 Automated tests produce test results automatically.
 This means that test results are fixed unless you manually update the status of a test result to reflect actual expectations.

-In Katalon TestOps, you can edit the status of a test result and provide a reason for such change to notify your team of the change.
+In Katalon TestOps, you can edit the status of a test result and provide a reason for the change to notify your team of the change.

 This feature also allows you to:

-* keep a clear record of why a test result has been changed, who changed it, and the reason for such change.
+* keep a clear record of why a test result has been changed, who changed it, and the reason for the change.

 * find out whether the status of a test result has been manually modified and what was its initial status.